microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/New-MgApplicationExtensionProperty.md

 		"User"
 	)
 }
-New-MgApplicationExtensionProperty -ApplicationId $applicationId -BodyParameter $params
+New-MgBetaApplicationExtensionProperty -ApplicationId $applicationId -BodyParameter $params
 ```

-This example shows how to use the New-MgApplicationExtensionProperty Cmdlet.
+This example shows how to use the New-MgBetaApplicationExtensionProperty Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS